bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 - calendar exports prefer the Google Maps share URL as the location field when one exists
 - share-link choices
 - host-view detection for semi-public/private access
+- signed-in RSVP now ensures an attendee profile exists before submit, aligning it with the safer signed-in interest flow

 ### `HostDashboard.tsx`